enriquederidder/SimpleWebDavManager/README.md

-## 3D Printer SD Card + ESP8266 Adapter UI Manager
+## SD Card + ESP8266 Adapter UI Manager

 ### Description
-This application allows you to manage files on the SD Card + ESP8266 adapter for 3D printers that lack network capabilities.
+This application allows you to manage files on the SD Card + ESP8266 adapter for devices that lack network capabilities.
 It utilizes the Sardine Android and Okhttp libraries.
 The adapter operates a WebDav Server, enabling communication via Https commands.

 ### Libraries Used
 - [Sardine Android](https://github.com/thegrizzlylabs/sardine-android)